 Plot: While napping in the woods one day, Togepi wanders off and falls down a tunnel.
 It’s up to Pikachu and the others to save Togepi while finding some new friends along the way.

-Breakdown: Ah, Pikachu’s Rescue Adventure……..I remember like nothing about this short except the opening.
+Breakdown: Ah, Pikachu’s Rescue Adventure……..I remember almost nothing about this short except the opening.
 I know there’s an Elekid and some other ‘new’ Pokemon and a storm…..and Togepi gets lost….That’s about it.

 We start off with Ash, Misty and Not-Brock deciding to take a nap on a tree.
 They let out SOME of their Pokemon to nap too (Scyther, Staryu, Snorlax and Charizard are noticeably absent.
-It’s understandable that Lapras and Goldeen aren’t there since they’d need to be in water (even though there’s a suitable body of water mere feet away), but why not Staryu, Snorlax, Charizard and Scyther?
-Are they not ‘cute’ enough for the short?
-The short and movie do supposedly take place after Charizard starts behaving so there’s no real excuse for him.)
+It’s understandable that Lapras and Goldeen aren’t there since they’d need to be in water (even though there’s a suitable body of water mere feet away), but why not Staryu, Snorlax, Charizard and Scyther?)
 Togepi wakes up and sees some Ledyba flying by and tries to follow them, but ends up tripping and rolling down a huge hill.

-While falling, it knocks Meowth over who seems to be traveling by himself because Pokemon short law says he has to be alone and they both fall into a nearby hole that leads into an incredibly long and fairly clear tunnel that leads into a gigantic tree that is so huge it’s basically its own forest.
+While falling, it knocks Meowth over, who seems to be traveling by himself because Pokemon short law says he has to be alone.
+They both fall into a nearby hole that leads into an incredibly long and fairly clear tunnel that leads into a gigantic tree that is so huge it’s basically its own forest.
 Now that I’ve wrote that out it seems incredibly convoluted…

 Pikachu and the others reach the hole and try to call for Togepi, but a crazed Psyduck crashes into them while trying to catch up and they all fall into the hole and through the tunnel.